Your First Plan is on Us!

 What is a residential proxy?

 A residential proxy works as a middle server that routes internet traffic through IP addresses.
 Internet Service Providers (ISPs) assign these IPs to real households.
 These IPs belong to actual residential devices—computers, smartphones, tablets, and other home equipment connected to Wi-Fi networks.
-They show a real physical location, which makes them valuable to access sensitive websites with strict security protocols.
+They show a real physical location, which makes them valuable for accessing sensitive websites with strict security protocols.

 Your request goes through the proxy server when you connect through a residential proxy.
 The server then forwards it to the target website using one of its residential IPs.
 The website sees this traffic as coming from a regular home user instead of a proxy service.
 So your real location and identity stay hidden while your browsing activity looks legitimate.